aws-samples/shopfloor-connectivity/docs/README.md

 </tr>
 <tr class="even">
 <td>AdapterType</td>
 <td><p>Type of the adapter.
-These types are predefined for each adapter type (e.g., OPCUA, OPCDA, MQTT,MODBUS-TCP, SNMP, S7 ).</p>
+These types are predefined for each adapter type (e.g., OPCUA, MQTT,MODBUS-TCP, SNMP, S7, ADS ).</p>
-<p>If the adapter is running in the same process as the SFC core module, then then it must refer to an entry in the ProtocolAdapterTypes section.</p></td>
+<p>If the adapter is running in the same process as the SFC core module, then it must refer to an entry in the ProtocolAdapterTypes section.</p></td>
 <td>String</td>
 <td></td>
 </tr>